 A full packing list is provided in the Portugal guidebook.
 Bed linens and towels are provided at the Domus Guest House, but you will want to bring your own toiletries.
 In addition, work boots for the construction site are required, and Fuller Center Portugal asks teams to also bring safety gear such as a dust mask, gloves, ear plugs and knee pads.
 Some “nicer” clothes are also helpful to have for dinners and evenings out.

-Portugal has incredible cultural heritage that include over 2,000 years of history in the Braga district with traces left from all the ages, and our partners are thrilled to help you get a taste of it during your visit.
+Portugal has incredible cultural heritage that includes over 2,000 years of history in the Braga district with traces left from all the ages, and our partners are thrilled to help you get a taste of it during your visit.
 Options include:

 - Historical and active religious sites like the Sanctuary of Bom Jesus Do Monte and the Monastery of São Martinho de Tibães

 - Kingdom sites, such as Guimarães City, a Castle, and the Palace Duques de Bragança

 - Other elegant regional cities with temples, art, bridges, monasteries, rivers and coastlines

 Prices vary based on team size and trip duration, but a typical trip to Portugal will last 7 days and cost around $1350 to $1600 per person depending on the length of stay and other options.
 That fee covers your lodging, food, in-country transportation, insurance, and a donation to fund the project.
 Fees do not include airfare, visa fees, tips, or site-seeing (unless otherwise indicated).

 If looking to bring a group contact firstname.lastname@example.org for more details and submit your trip proposal here.